Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Example speaking exercise from Rosetta Stone

 Having tested well over a dozen language apps and their speech tools, I must say that Rosetta Stone’s TruAccent speech technology ranks near the top.
-It seamlessly integrates into lessons, is user-friendly, quick, and, in my experience, fairly accurate—something I can’t always say for other speech software used by different language learning companies.
+It seamlessly integrates into lessons, is user-friendly, quick, and, in my experience, fairly accurate.
+This is something I can’t always say for other speech software used by different language learning companies.

 Overall, Rosetta Stone earns high praise for its pronunciation development and feedback capabilities.